umbra-ecosystem/de/README.md

 - ⚡ **Task Execution**: Define and run both shell commands and Docker Compose service tasks
 - 🔗 **Command Shims**: Create command aliases that can be added to your PATH
 - 🔍 **Project Discovery**: Automatically scan and register projects in your workspaces
+- 🚀 **Docker Compose Management**: Start and stop all Docker Compose projects in a workspace
 - 🔧 **Environment Support**: Load `.env` files and environment variable configuration

 ## Installation